ishar06/FormulaFever/README.md

-# FormulaFever
+# 🏎️ FormulaFever

-F1 Predictor Version testing before GDG event
+An F1 analytics dashboard built with Flask, Pandas, and FastF1.